algorithmica-org/algorithmica/content/english/hpc/simd/intrinsics.md

 Unfortunately, this is not a part of the C or C++ standard, so different compilers use different syntax for that.

-There is somewhat of a naming convention, which is to include size and type of elements into the name of the type: in the example above, we defined a "vector of 8 signed integers".
+There is somewhat of a naming convention, which is to include size and type of elements into the name of the type: in the example above, we defined a "vector of 8 signed integers."
 But you may choose any name you want, like `vec`, `reg` or whatever.
 The only thing you don't want to do is to name it `vector` because of how much confusion there would be because of `std::vector`.

 The main advantage of using these types is that for many operations you can use normal C++ operators instead of looking up the relevant intrinsic.